bytecodealliance/bytecodealliance.org/_posts/2026-05-12-how-wasm-components-enable-pluggable-middleware.md

 Rather, everything is baked opaquely into a single binary without structural cues that would enable any flexibility.

-While simply exposing a `middleware` world in `wasi:http` can _kinda_ help with limitation #1 and #3 above, it loses out on some powerful capabilities that the component model provides us.
+While simply exposing a `middleware` world in `wasi:http` can _kinda_ help with limitation #1 and #3 above, it loses out on some powerful capabilities that the Component Model provides us.
 Capabilities that, in fact, help us overcome all these limitations in the context of HTTP middleware **and** empower new use cases using the same mechanisms.

 ## Why Wasm Component Interposition is the Answer. ##